 Physical and behavioural symptoms of worm infections

 The most common of worm symptoms is an itchy bottom at night.
 That’s because the worms exit the anus and lay their eggs on the surrounding skin, causing itching.
-Other common signs that your child may have worms include:

 – Disturbed sleep, which may lead to bedwetting